pierrediedhiou/cybersecurity-journey/glossary.md

 that instructs web browsers what to display and how to display it
 - **HSTS** — HTTP Strict Transport Security, a header that forces browsers to always connect over HTTPS
+- **Hydra** — A fast online brute force password cracking tool used to attack login forms, SSH, FTP and other authentication services
 ## I
 - **Injection** — Attack inserting malicious code into an input field
 - **IP Address** — Internet Protocol Address, a unique numerical label assigned